mapbox/protozero/tutorial.md

 data is corrupted in some way.

-### The `pbf` Class
+### The `pbf_reader` Class

-The `pbf` class behaves like a value type.
+The `pbf_reader` class behaves like a value type.
 Objects are reasonably small (two pointers and two `uint32_t`, so 24 bytes on a 64bit system) and they can be copied and moved around trivially.

+`pbf_reader` objects can be constructed from a `std::string` or a `const char*` and a length field (either supplied as separate arguments or as a `std::pair`).
-Objects of the `pbf` class store a pointer into the input data that was given to the constructor.
+In all cases objects of the `pbf_reader` class store a pointer into the input data that was given to the constructor.
 You have to make sure this pointer stays valid for the duration of the objects lifetime.

 ## Writing Protobuf-Encoded Messages